Pre-Professional Training Opportunities

 Graduate Assistants (GA) Compensation & Responsibilities

-A limited number of Teaching Assistantships are available each year.
-These Teaching Assistantships include a stipend and may include a tuition-based fee waiver in exchange for teaching one or two composition courses per semester.
-To qualify, a student must have 18 total graduate credit hours in English before the semester of teaching begins, and a student must take ENC 6745 and pass with a grade of B or higher.
-Please note that these are qualifying conditions; meeting them does not guarantee a Teaching Assistantship.
-Teaching Assistants may take 3-9 credit hours of coursework per semester.
+A limited number of Graduate Teaching Associateships are available each year.
+Once appointed and credentialed, a GTAssociate teaches one or two composition courses per semester as instructor of record.
+These GTAssociateships include a stipend and a tuition-waiver.
+To apply for a GTAssociateship, a student must have 18 total graduate credit hours in English with a 3.3 GPA or higher, pass ENC 6745 Composition Pedagogy with a grade of B+ or higher, and successfully complete a GTAssistantship.
+GTAssociates may take 3-9 credit hours of coursework per semester.

-These Teaching Assistantships are awarded competitively, based on the student’s record of academic achievement at the graduate level and achievement in working as a tutor, graduate assistant, or similar activity.
-The English MA Program Coordinator, in consultation with English faculty and the Chair of the Department of Language and Literature, tenders the offers for teaching assistantships.
+These GTAssociateships are awarded competitively, based on the student’s record of academic achievement at the graduate level and achievement in working as a GTAssistant.
+The English MA Program Coordinator, in consultation with English faculty, the Chair of the Department of Language and Literature and the Director of the Composition Program, tenders the offers for GTAssociateships.

-In addition to standard student evaluations, teaching assistants will be evaluated through classroom observations by the First-Year Composition Coordinator and/or the English MA Program Coordinator in each of their two semesters of teaching.
-Classroom Observation Reports will be submitted to the student teacher as well as the English MA Program Coordinator and the First-Year Composition Coordinator.
+In addition to standard student evaluations, GTAssociates will be evaluated through classroom observations by their faculty mentor, the Composition GTA Coordinator, the Director of Composition and/or the English MA Program Coordinator in each of their two semesters of teaching.
+Classroom Observation Reports will be submitted to the student teacher as well as the English MA Program Coordinator and the Director of Composition.